Arkko002/RedPoint/README.md

 # RedPoint

 ## Description
-RedPoint is a web project created first in ASP.NET 4.5 and now ported to ASP.NET Core 2.1, it uses SignalR for the real time communication, and Typescript on the front end.
-RedPoint is an online communicator that aims to provide users with higiest possible privacy and prevent any sort of information disclosure of it's users, while also being user-friendly.
-RedPoint also provides a desktop client for Windows, which uses WPF and SignalR to connect to the web server.
+RedPoint is an online communicator that aims to provide users with the highest privacy possible and prevent any sort of information disclosure of it's users, while also being user-friendly.
+It's a web project created in ASP.NET Core 2.1, SignalR for the real time communication and Typescript for the UI.
+RedPoint also provides a desktop client for Windows, which uses the Universal Windows Platform (UWP) and will be available in the Microsoft Store.

 ## Screenshots